allthingsnew/howweroll/styleguides/javascript.md

 Comment only with `//`.

 Comment often for inline documentation.
-Place a Header 1 at the top of every file with the module/class name and a Header 3 with a brief description of what it does.
+Place a Header 1 (in Markup) at the top of every file with the module/class name and a Header 3 with a brief description of what it does.